redisjohn/spfetch/README.md

 The secret key for the vault is stored in the system key chain which is local.
 However, the KeyVault class found in Keyvault.py could be easily modified to support additional cloud based keyring providers.

 If the vault needs to be relocated to another machine, the vault can be moved and reused as by inserting the secret into the key chain of the new system.

-#### Managing Credentials with credstore
+#### Initializing the Credential Vault

 The credstore utility is used to manage credentials.